 Schools on the Central Coast

 Choosing the right school for your children is a very personal decision and what’s important to one family, may not be important to another.
-To help you with finding the right school to send your children to, we have compiled a list of useful links and resources that will assist your research.
+To help you with finding the right school to send your children to, we have written a Central Coast Schools feature dedicated to just that!

 Looking for Work

 If you are buying a house on the Central Coast or selling one with a view to moving to a new suburb, Rate my Agent is an excellent resource that lists over 800 agents in the local area, along with reviews on their service and performance.

 When looking for real estate online, Homely.com.au is a great website that allows you to check out suburb reviews.
 Simply add your location of interest and see what the locals say about the area!

 Whether your plan is to buy straight away or rent somewhere first, the most popular websites for searching property on the Central Coast are the big players realestate.com.au and domain.com.au.
 Open houses for buyers are often held on the weekend and many real estate agents will do viewings on a Sunday too.
 So if you’re planning to drive up from Sydney to spend your Saturday viewing property, it might be a good excuse to stay the night in a hotel so you can visit a few more on Sunday too.
 Plus if you do put in an offer and are accepted, you’ll be around to sign the paperwork!

 Things to do with Kids on the Central Coast